cooking calculator

 Deep dive

-This baker’s percentage calculator converts percentages into gram weights for water, salt, yeast, sugar, and fat based on your flour weight.
-Enter flour grams and percentages to see exact ingredient weights, hydration, and total dough weight.
+Use this baker’s percentage calculator to convert bakery formulas into precise gram weights for water, salt, yeast, sugar, and fat based on your flour weight.
+Enter flour grams and baker’s percentages to see ingredient weights, total dough weight, and hydration instantly.

 FAQs

-Do percentages need to add up to 100?
+Do the ingredient percentages need to add up to 100?

 Should I round ingredient weights?

-Add them outside the baker’s percentage math or treat them as a percent of flour if you prefer consistency across batches.
+You can either add them outside the baker’s percentage math or treat them as their own percentage of flour if you want consistency across batches.
+This calculator focuses on core dough ingredients; inclusions are typically handled separately.

 Related calculators